dm03514/blog/technical-debt-imperfect-information-time-constraint/README.md

 One reason that rewrites are ann effective way to temporarily address technical debt is because they reset the system context.
 They force a system view.

 There are many technical strategies thta can help maintain aa system context throughtout the lifetime of a project with well known minmial overhead.
 Which completely avoid the cycle of local optimum decisions, incnreasingn technical debt ad then a big push to rewrite or reduce technical debt.
-These are
+These are:

+- asdf
+- asfasd

+Another approach to maintaininng a systems view is around alignment.   in order to keep the systems persepective engineners faaimiliar with the system (knowledge) should be aalignned with doing the work or curating the work.
+This maakes it more likely that the systems view will be present throughout the lifecycle of the project.

 ## References
 - https://lethain.com/migrations/